Edit

 Screenshot of the Power Query navigator with the Customers and Orders tables emphasized.

-You can learn more about the get data experience and functionality at Getting data overview.
+You can learn more about the get data experience and functionality in the get data overview.

 Apply transformations and publish

-You have now loaded your data into your first dataflow, congratulations!
-Now it's time to apply a couple of transformations in order to bring this data into the desired shape.
+You loaded your data into your first dataflow.
+Congratulations!
+Now it's time to apply a couple of transformations to bring this data into the shape we need.

-1. Ensure that the Data Profiling tools are enabled by navigating to Home > Options > Global Options.
+1. Make sure the Data Profiling tools are turned on.
+Go to Home > Options > Global Options, then select all the options under Column profile.

 Screenshot of Global options with the Column profile selections emphasized.

-Also make sure you've enabled the diagram view using the options under the View tab in the Power Query editor ribbon, or by selecting the diagram view icon on the lower right side of the Power Query window.
+Also make sure you enable the diagram view using the Layout configurations under the View tab in the Power Query editor ribbon, or by selecting the diagram view icon on the lower right side of the Power Query window.

 Screenshot of the overall look of Power Query diagram view.

-2. Within the Orders table, you calculate the total number of orders per customer.
-To achieve this goal, select the CustomerID column in the data preview and then select Group By under the Transform tab in the ribbon.
+2. Within the Orders table, calculate the total number of orders per customer: Select the CustomerID column in the data preview and then select Group By under the Transform tab in the ribbon.

 Screenshot showing the Orders table selected, and Group by emphasized in the Transform tab.

 3. You perform a count of rows as the aggregation within Group By.
-You can learn more about Group By capabilities at Grouping or summarizing rows.
+You can learn more about Group By capabilities in Grouping or summarizing rows.

 Screenshot of Group by, with the Count rows operation selected.